Harry Potts: Managerial career

 After Potts left Everton, he was offered a coaching job at Leeds United but turned it down.
-After working for Wolves as chief scout, Potts took the more senior position of manager, albeit at a less prestigious club, Shrewsbury Town.
+After working for Wolverhampton Wanderers as chief scout, Potts took the more senior position of manager at Third Division South side Shrewsbury Town.
 He spent just over half a season at the Shropshire club before Burnley lured him back to become their manager in February 1958.

 Burnley finished 1957–58 in sixth position and in his first full season in charge (1958–59) Burnley finished 7th.
 Potts made his first cash signing for the club, left back Alex Elder.
 His second cash signing was made eight years later.

 1959–60 brought Burnley's their second league championship success (their first came in 1921).
 The following season the club represented England in the European Cup, reaching the quarter-finals.
 In 1962 Burnley were runners-up in both the FA Cup and First Division.

 In 1963, when forced to sell Jimmy McIlroy to raise funds for the club, Potts's relationship with Burnley fans suffered.
 This dissipated, and Potts stayed on to steer the Clarets to European competition again, in the Inter-Cities Fairs Cup (now the UEFA Cup) in 1966–67.

-21 February 1970, saw Burnley thrash Nottingham Forest 5–0 at Turf Moor.
-It was to be Potts's last game as manager.
+Potts' last match as Burnley manager came on 21 February 1970 with a 5–0 win against Nottingham Forest.
 He moved into a more executive position of general manager.
 This was an unwanted and unhappy move for Potts, and he left Burnley just over two years later.